-Let 𝐴 be equal to one, one and 𝐵 be equal to one, three.
-Which of the following is a parameterization of the line segment 𝐴𝐵 over the closed interval zero to one that starts at 𝐴 and ends up 𝐵?
-Is it 𝑥 equals one, 𝑦 equals 𝑡 plus one?
-B) 𝑥 equals 𝑡 plus one, 𝑦 equals one.
-C) 𝑥 equals one, 𝑦 equals two times 𝑡 plus one.
-D) 𝑥 equals one, 𝑦 equals two 𝑡 plus one.
-And E) 𝑥 equals two 𝑡 plus one, 𝑦 equals one.
+Let 𝐴 equal one, one and 𝐵 equal one, three.
+Which of the following is the parametric form of the equation of line segment 𝐴𝐵?
+Is it (A) 𝑥 equals one, 𝑦 equals 𝑘 plus one?
+(B) 𝑥 equals one, 𝑦 equals two 𝑘 plus one.
+(C) 𝑥 equals one, 𝑦 equals two multiplied by 𝑘 plus one.
+(D) 𝑥 equals 𝑘 plus one, 𝑦 equals one.
+Or (E) 𝑥 equals two 𝑘 plus one, 𝑦 equals one.

-We begin by recalling that when Cartesian coordinates of a curve are represented as functions of the same variable, usually 𝑡, they’re called parametric equations.
-And so parametric equations in the 𝑥𝑦-plane, 𝑥 equals some function of 𝑡 and 𝑦 equals some other function of 𝑡, denote the 𝑥- and 𝑦-coordinate of the graph of a curve in the plane.
-In this case, the points 𝐴 and 𝐵 are as shown.
-And we want the parameterization of the line segment 𝐴𝐵.
-Now, in order to derive the parametric equations, we’ll begin by recalling how we find the vector equation of a straight line, as these are intrinsically linked.
-The vector equation of a line that passes through a point with position back to 𝑟 naught and direction vector 𝐴 is 𝑟 equals 𝑟 naught plus 𝑎𝑡, where 𝑡 which is sometimes is shown as 𝑘 or 𝜇 is an unknown constant.
+We begin by recalling that when Cartesian coordinates of a curve are represented by a function of the same variable, usually 𝑡, they are called parametric equations.
+This means that parametric equations in the 𝑥𝑦-plane, 𝑥 equals 𝑓 of 𝑡 and 𝑦 equals 𝑔 of 𝑡, denote the 𝑥- and 𝑦-coordinates of the graph of a curve in the plane.
+In this case, the points 𝐴 and 𝐵 are as shown. 𝐴 has coordinates one, one and 𝐵 has coordinates one, three.
+We want the parametric equations of the line segment 𝐴𝐵.